SModelS/smodels/docs/manual/source/RunningSModelS.rst

   * **outputType** (list of outputs): use to list all the output formats to be generated.
     Available output formats are: summary, stdout, log, python, xml, slha.

+.. _parameterFileOutputFormat:

+  * **outputFormat**: use to select in which format the output should be written.
+Available formats are: current (latest format) or version2 (SModelS 2.x format using bracket notation)

 .. _parameterFileStdoutprinter:

 * *stdout-printer*: options for the stdout or log printer